Find a Center or Grant

 OSEP Centers and Grants

 The Office of Special Education Programs (OSEP) is dedicated to enacting the vision of the Individuals with Disabilities Education Act (IDEA) by improving results for infants, toddlers, children, and youth with disabilities ages birth through 21.
-To support this mission, OSEP distributes discretionary grants to institutions of higher education and other non-profit organizations to support research, demonstrations, technical assistance and dissemination, technology and personnel development, and parent-training and information centers.
+To support this mission, OSEP distributes discretionary grants to support personnel development, technical assistance and dissemination, technology, media and materials, and parent-training and information centers.

-See below for more about OSEP-funded centers and grants.
+See below for more about federally funded and OSEP-funded centers and grants.

 About OSEP Centers